twistedfall/opencv-rust/README.md

 The crate itself, as imported by users, consists of generated rust code in [src](src) committed to the repo.
 This way, users don't have to handle the code generation overhead in their builds.
-When developing this crate, you can test changes to the binding generation using `cargo build -vv --features buildtime-bindgen`.
+When developing this crate, you can test changes to the binding generation using `cargo build -vv`.
 When changing the `binding-generator`, be sure to push changes to the generated code!

 If you're looking for things to improve be sure to search for `todo` and `fixme` labels in the project source, those usually carry the comment of what exactly needs to be fixed.